facebookresearch/habitat-lab/examples/siro_sandbox/VR_HITL.md

 ```
 /home/USER/Documents/magnum-tools/linux-x64/python/
 ```
 6. The Magnum libraries will now be included upon activating your `magnum` environment.
-Validate the installation as such:
+You may validate by assessing that the following commands don't return errors:
    * `conda activate magnum`
    * `python -c "from magnum import math, meshtools, scenetools, trade"`

 #### Usage

-To process the dataset, navigate to your `habitat-lab` root directory and run the following command:
+To process the dataset, activate your `magnum` conda environment and navigate to your `habitat-lab` root directory.
+Run the following command:

 ```
 python unity_dataset_processing.py \